 Do I have to bring my printed ticket to the event?

 The name on the registration/ticket doesn't match the attendee.
 Is that okay?

 When & Where

 FLICKERS' RHODE ISLAND INTERNATIONAL FILM FESTIVAL

 The Flickers' Rhode Island International Film Festival (RIIFF), has secured its place in the global community as the portal for the best in international independent cinema, earning the respect of domestic and foreign filmmakers, filmgoers and trend watchers.
 RIIFF is widely recognized as a credentialed, industry-friendly launch pad for the work of exceptional emerging talent.
 This confluence of art and commerce brought together world-class celebrities, award-winning filmmakers, new talent and audience members in record numbers last year.
-Ranked as one of the top 10 Festivals in the United States, RIIFF is a qualifying festival for the Short, Animated and Documentary Short Film Academy Awards through its affiliation with the Academy of Motion Picture Arts & Sciences and the British Academy of Film and Television Arts (BAFTA).
+Ranked as one of the top 10 Festivals in the United States, RIIFF is a qualifying festival for the Live Action, Animated and Documentary Short Film Academy Awards through its affiliation with the Academy of Motion Picture Arts & Sciences and the British Academy of Film and Television Arts (BAFTA).
 It is also a qualifying event for the Canadian Screen Awards.
 There are only 6 film festivals worldwide that share this distinction and RIIFF is the only festival in New England.